mepp/autochimp/readme.txt

 == Changelog ==

+= 1.13 =

+* Fixed bug - Not assuming that WP database table prefix is "wp_".

 = 1.12 =

 * Fixed bug - updating a subscriber by email inadverdently created a new subscriber in MailChimp